Byblos: Dunand's five-level stratigraphy

+The site first appears to have been settled during the Pre-Pottery Neolithic B period, approximately 8800 to 7000 BC (Durand's Early Neolithic).

-The Early Neolithic was a later settlement than others in the Beqaa Valley such as Labweh and Ard Tlaili.
+Early Neolithic Byblos was a later settlement than others in the Beqaa Valley such as Labweh and Ard Tlaili.
 It was located on the seaward slope of the larger of the two hills that used to compose ancient Byblos, with a watered valley in between.

 The original site spread down into the valley and covered an area of 1.2 ha providing fertile soils and a protected landing place for boats.
 Dunand discovered around twenty houses although some of the settlement was suggested to have been lost to the sea, robbed or destroyed.
 Dwellings were rectangular with plastered floors, pottery was usually Dark faced burnished ware with some shell impressions.

 The Middle Neolithic was a smaller settlement of no more than 0.15 ha adjacent to the older site.
 The pottery was more developed with red washes and more varied forms and elaborate decorations, buildings were poorer with unplastered floors.